Conditions

 Common causes:

-• Pet has strayed out of yard and onto a road
+• The pet has strayed out of the yard and onto a road

-• Pet is sleeping or laying in the driveway
+• Pet is sleeping or lying in the driveway

 First aid:

-• Transport pet quickly to a veterinarian.
-It may to wrap a large blanket around your pet for transport.
+• Transport the pet quickly to a veterinarian.
+It may be to wrap a large blanket around your pet for transport.

 Signs:

-• Dependent upon the toxin ingested (see page on Toxins)
+• Dependent upon the toxin ingested (see the page on Toxins)

 • Muscle weakness, muscle tremors